6.3 Intimate Partner Violence

 Although these wheels were developed based on research about battered women, the concepts can be used to identify and explore abuse across all genders and encourage non-violent change.
 The Duluth Model is an innovative, community-based program addressing intimate partner violence that encourages law enforcement, family law, and social work agencies to work together to reduce violence against women and rehabilitate perpetrators of domestic violence.[6]

-Read more about the Duluth Model and the Power and Control and Equity Wheels at Wheel Information Center
+Read more about the Duluth Model and view the Power and Control Wheel and Equity Wheel at Wheel Information Center

 Notes on the Cycle of Violence